sherlock-audit/2023-02-openq-judging/README.md

 https://github.com/OpenQDev/OpenQ-Contracts/pull/113 and https://github.com/OpenQDev/OpenQ-Contracts/pull/116 and https://github.com/OpenQDev/OpenQ-Contracts/pull/114 effectively remove the possibility of this exploit

+**pauliax**

+Escalate for 52 USDC.
+I think this issue is essentially the same as #62.
+It does not matter if the token is ERC20, ERC721, ERC1155 or ERC777, or whatever, what matters is that this impostor contract pretends to comply with the funding function only later to reveal its dark side.
+Based on my interpretation, all the issues that are talking about feeding the bounty with 'wrong' tokens should be grouped together under one issue, because all of them are giving basically the same effect.

+**sherlock-admin**

+ > Escalate for 52 USDC.
+> I think this issue is essentially the same as #62.
+It does not matter if the token is ERC20, ERC721, ERC1155 or ERC777, or whatever, what matters is that this impostor contract pretends to comply with the funding function only later to reveal its dark side.
+Based on my interpretation, all the issues that are talking about feeding the bounty with 'wrong' tokens should be grouped together under one issue, because all of them are giving basically the same effect.

+You've created a valid escalation for 52 USDC!

+To remove the escalation from consideration: Delete your comment.
+To change the amount you've staked on this escalation: Edit your comment **(do not create a new comment)**.

+You may delete or edit your escalation comment anytime before the 48-hour escalation window closes.
+After that, the escalation becomes final.

+**Evert0x**

+Escalation rejected.
+OpenQ used the same method of locking down everything to a whitelist as a means to fix all of them but they are not all the same and would have needed different fixes for each one if OpenQ had wanted to keep the funding process open.

+**sherlock-admin**

+> Escalation rejected.
+OpenQ used the same method of locking down everything to a whitelist as a means to fix all of them but they are not all the same and would have needed different fixes for each one if OpenQ had wanted to keep the funding process open.

+This issue's escalations have been rejected!

+Watsons who escalated this issue will have their escalation amount deducted from their next payout.

 # Issue H-3: Tier winner can steal excess funds from tiered percentage bounty if any deposits are expired